 READY FOR A CHANGE

 The financial benefits of relocating: Selling your home may be the most direct way to unlock equity you’ve built in your house.
-It also frees you to seek a new location with lower taxes and living costs.
+It also frees you up to seek a new location with lower taxes and living costs.
 Additionally, downsizing your house could carry upsides such as reduced maintenance costs and smaller utility bills, all of which could help your income go further.

 When you do sell your home, “if you feel you need some extra income in retirement, any profit could be invested to provide the potential for growth,” says Greenberg.
-While homes, like other assets, are subject to capital gains taxes when they appreciate, those taxes generally don't apply to the first $250,000 of capital gains ($500,000 for a married couple) on your primary residence if you've lived in it for two of the past five years.
+While homes, like other assets, are subject to capital gains taxes upon their sale when they appreciate, those taxes generally don't apply to the first $250,000 of capital gains ($500,000 for a married couple) on your primary residence if you've lived in it for two of the past five years.
 (Consult your tax advisor on how this might apply to your situation.)

 As for how to put your newly freed cash to work from the sale of your home, think carefully about the mix of investment choices you make.
 You’ll want to try to counteract the potential inflation has for taking an ever-increasing bite out of your retirement income.
 One way to do that is to consider a diversified mix of investments that offer the opportunity for paying dividends (stocks) and interest (bonds) and that align with your risk tolerance, liquidity needs, time horizon and goals.
 If you are considering investing the proceeds from the sale of your home, keep in mind that there’s always the risk that the investments you choose could decrease in value.